jerryowusu/multipage-school-website/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 Grateful to the HTML, CSS, and bootstrap team for creating such wonderful tools.
+Major thanks goes to Amity University for giving me this platform to hone and upgrade my skills

 <p align="right">(<a href="#readme-top">back to top</a>)</p>